kalebcastillo/azure-two-tier-app/README.md

 sudo systemctl enable --now journalapi
 ```

-Because we don't want to open port 8000 to the Internet, we utilize an nginx reverse proxy, mapping port 80 to 127.0.0.1:8000
+Because we don't want to open port 8000 to the Internet, we utilize an Nginx reverse proxy, mapping port 80 to 127.0.0.1:8000
 First install Nginx.

 ```bash